 Claim 9: Plausible Analytics [the authors own product] as an alternative

-I think I made it clear enough that developing an alternative based on above claims is nonsense and the resulting product probably worthless.
+I made it clear enough that developing an alternative based on the above claims is nonsense, and the resulting product is probably worthless.

 But hang on.
 I don’t think there is no space for alternative solutions.
-There are alternatives to Google Analytics which have been developed for years.
+There are alternatives to Google Analytics that have been developed for years.
 But let me tell you.
-There is no ‘better’ alternative, only alternatives with different sets of pros and cons.
+There is no "better" alternative, only alternatives with different pros and cons.

 Big Corporation vs. Small Companies

-There is this omnipresent fear of big corporations and a suspicion that they potentially abuse our trust, our interests and much more.
+There is this omnipresent fear of big corporations and a suspicion that they potentially abuse our trust, interests, and much more.
 I get it.
-I don’t want to go deep here, because this is an endless topic.
-I want to simply make following points:
+I don’t want to go deep here because this topic is endless.

-Big is not a synonym for bad and small is not a synonym for good.
+Big is not a synonym for evil, and small is not for good.

-In our particular example we have a long history of Google delivering high quality services and respecting laws and regulations all around the globe.
-I think it is fair to say that Google has given us a lot of reason over time to trust that they are doing their best to keep our data safe and respect consumer interests.
+In our particular example, we have a long history of Google delivering high-quality services and respecting laws and regulations all around the globe.
+It is fair to say that Google has given us many reasons to trust them enough that they are doing their best to keep our data safe and respect consumer interests.
 Yes, they are not flawless.
 But they seem to always improve on what they're doing.

 Centralized vs. decentralized data

-I think we can even take it up a notch and try to argue that web analytics data could be decentralized and thus would be out of the hands of big corporations.
+We can even take it up a notch and argue that web analytics data could be decentralized and thus would be out of the hands of big corporations.
 The problem with that is the fact that even decentralized data needs to be organized by some entity.
-Take crypto currencies as an example and bitcoin in particular.
-The body of people who write the code and set the rules are in many cases anonymous and out of reach of any governance.
+Take cryptocurrencies as an example, and Bitcoin in particular.
+The body of people who write the code and set the rules are often anonymous and out of reach of any governance.
 Who oversees the programmers?
-Who scrutinizes their intentions, motivations and the code?
+Who scrutinizes their intentions, motivations, and code?

-So, having data in the hands of big corporations can be a good thing of sorts, because it is easier to govern them.
+Having data in the hands of big corporations can be a good thing because it is easier to govern them.

-We slow down or prevent this process if we cripple or even take away the ability to analyze that data.
-It is like having invented the wheel and then ban using it, just because some bad actors have used it for their gains.
+We slow down or prevent this process if we cripple or even remove the ability to analyze that data.
+It is like having invented the wheel and then banning using it just because some bad actors have used it for their gains.

 And yes, there are alternatives to Google Analytics.
-Though there is only one that I recommend, and that is Matomo (formerly known as Piwik).
+However, there is only one that I would consider: Matomo (formerly known as Piwik).
 Created in 2007 as Piwik, this web analytics solution has built a large user base and kept a good reputation over a long time.
 The main difference between Matomo and Google Analytics is data ownership.
-While Google Analytics stores all data in their cloud, Matomo puts the data ownership in your hands.
+While Google Analytics stores all data in its cloud, Matomo puts data ownership in your hands.
 That sounds good but comes with its own set of downsides.
-With Matomo you have the responsibility to keep the data save and you have to set up and maintain your Matomo installation.
-And, although Matomo has a considerable user base, it is much smaller than the Google Analytics user base, making it more difficult to find solutions to problems that you might come across.
-Therefore I’d only recommend Matomo to persons who are willing to face the additional workload and responsibility that comes with that model.
+With Matomo, you have the responsibility to keep the data safe and set up and maintain your Matomo installation.
+And although Matomo has a considerable user base, it is much smaller than the Google Analytics user base, making it more difficult to find solutions to problems you might encounter.
+Therefore I’d only recommend Matomo to persons willing to face the additional workload and responsibility that comes with that model.

-For everyone else Google Analytics is just fine.
-It’s free, well documented, has a large community, well thought out reports and many options to customize it to your own privacy standards.
+For everyone else, Google Analytics is just fine.
+It’s free, well documented, has a large community, well thought-out reports, and many options to customize it to your privacy standards.